SachsLab/IntracranialNeurophysDL/docs/LocalConfig.md

 #### Linux Method A: Local Config

 1. Identify the version of tensorflow you will be using and its requirements.
-    * Look for the `tensorflow_gpu` entries in [this table](https://www.tensorflow.org/install/source#tested_build_configurations).
+    * Find your preferred version of tensorflow in [this table](https://www.tensorflow.org/install/source#gpu).
     * Find the latest version of tensorflow_gpu, identify the highest version of python it requires, and the version of CUDA it requires.
-As of this writing: tensorflow_gpu >= 1.14.0 with python 3.7, CUDA 10.0, and cuDNN 7.6.
+As of this writing: tensorflow 2.1 with python 3.7, CUDA 10.1, and cuDNN 7.6.
-         * Even though we will be using tensorflow 2.0, its requirements are the same as the latest tensorflow 1.x.

 1. If you have previously installed a newer version of CUDA or nvidia drivers then uninstall them.
     * `sudo apt-get --purge remove "*cublas*" "cuda*" "libcud*"`
     * `sudo apt-get --purge remove "*nvidia*"`
     * Reboot

 1. Install CUDA.
     * `sudo apt-get install linux-headers-$(uname -r)`
     * Edit your `~/.profile` and add the following line: